Originally published in The Leninist No.7 April 1984. Available on our archive here

 The key to developing a real opposition to liquidationism within the Communist Party of Great Britain must be the struggle to lay a sound ideological basis.
 The Leninist has always been at the forefront of this struggle and already this year it supporters have carried pro-Partyism to a higher stage.
-Two days of intense and open debate marked the First Conference of Supporters of The Leninist in January.
-Two days which were of historic importance four our Party.
+Two days of intense and open debate marked the First Conference of Supporters of The Leninist in January, two days which were of historic importance for our Party.

 The Leninist’s First Conference faced up to the heavy responsibilities confronting Leninists in this country.
 It was a conference in which no holds were barred in the way of political debate, which made it a distinctly different experience for those attending it in comparison with our Party’s 38th Congress.